bitrise-io/devcenter/_articles/en/team-management/organizations/members-organizations.md

 ---
-title: Managing organization members
+title: Managing Organization members
 tag:
 - teams
 - orgs
 description: 'Organizations can have multiple Groups.
-Groups form the "backbones" of organizations: they contain the members of the organizations, they can be assigned to different applications owned by the organizations.'
+Groups form the "backbones" of Organizations: they contain the members of the Organizations, they can be assigned to different applications owned by the Organizations.'
 redirect_from: []
 menu:
   organizations: